BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <p>
 Another time, I walked through one of those Virginia mini-parks with my father.
-Looking back, it's perhaps no accident, but rather shared inclination, that that's what we did, rather than, say, going to a museum.
+Looking back, it's perhaps no accident, but rather shared inclination, that that's what we did — rather than, say, going to a museum.
 </p>

 <hr/>

 <p>
-A few years before living in Virginia, I lived and worked in the Binghamton, New York area.
+A while before living in Virginia, I lived and worked in the Binghamton, New York area.
 At a certain point, I found this park — "Choconut Center Park": <a href="https://www.mypacer.com/parks/147331/choconut-center-park-binghamton" target="_blank">link</a>
 </p>

 <p>
 This is the entrance:
----todo add a photo of the entrance to the park--
+---TODO: add a photo of the entrance to the park--
-The surroundings are everyday rural Americana: two-lane highways on two sides, an industrial park on another side, and fire station across the street.
+The surroundings of the park are everyday rural Americana: two-lane highways on two sides, an industrial park on another side, and a fire station across the street.
 The everyday surroundings somehow facilitated the feeling of transcendence to the place.
-TODO: add photo of the entrance of the park.
 </p>

 <hr/>